eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-2/trg-2-5.md

 ## Description

-To enable automatic analysis of repositories, all repositories **MUST** have a file named `.tractusx` present on root-level with the dedicated `repoCategory` which points to the displayed section for the repository.
+To enable automatic analysis of repositories, all repositories **MUST** have a file named `.tractusx` present on root-level.
 This file needs to contain metadata about the repository and product in a YAML format.
 The mandatory declarations in the `.tractusx` metadata file do vary for leading- and non-leading repositories.

-Detailed documentation on the content of the `.tractusx` metadata file can be found [in the quality check docs](https://github.com/eclipse-tractusx/tractusx-quality-checks/blob/main/docs/metadata_file.md).
+Detailed documentation on the content of the `.tractusx` metadata file can be found [in the quality check docs](https://github.com/eclipse-tractusx/sig-release/blob/main/docs/metadata_file.md).

 The result of the automated repository checks depending on the `.tractusx` metadata file can be found on the [quality checks dashboard](https://eclipse-tractusx.github.io/sig-release)